mathieu-benoit/GlobalDevOpsBootcamp2017Quebec/README.md

 # Global DevOps Bootcamp - DevOps Challenges #

 This repository is a customization of the default one provided by the [Global DevOps Bootcamp](http://globaldevopsbootcamp.com/) for the local run in Quebec city, Canada.
-Our two main local sponsors there are [Cofomo](https://www.cofomo.com) and the [Communaute Microsoft Azure Quebec](https://www.meetup.com/azureQC/).
+Our two main local sponsors are [Cofomo](https://www.cofomo.com) and the [Communaute Microsoft Azure Quebec](https://www.meetup.com/azureQC/).

+The presentation we run could be found here: [GDBC Quebec Keynote 2017-06-17](./GDBC-Quebec-Keynote-06-17-2017.pdf)

-Remark: mainly, we took the "extended/step-by-step" version and we removed the concept of teams and scores.
+Remark about this repository for the challenges: mainly, we took the "extended/step-by-step" version and we removed the concept of teams and scores.
 The local organizers thought this more efficient this way.

 ## Context ##
 You are part of a DevOps team within a Music Company called Musicamente.
 You currently have a website which is (to be quite frank) a bit monolithic.
 Your DevOps team has just visited a bootcamp and is inspired and responsible for moving the monolithic website to a higher level.